MercersKitchen/Music-Player-github.io/README.md

 **CAUTION:** Repository and Website *UNDER CONSTRUCTION*

+---

+My Perspective: everyone can read, write, and do arithmetic in different ways

+My Profession: how does this happen in a way I can respond to people
+- not responding like a teacher to students' family and personal situations
+- beyond learning issues

+Story of Math 20 Applied and Regression Analysis eventually writing DIP Math 30-1 online questions (interactions with an exam)

+---

 The beginning page for all lessons using Processing-Java in MercersKitchen for Teaching (Computer Science).

 This repository presumes the use of Artificial Intelligence like Co-Pilot.
 Programs can be opened with Processing-Java or VS-Code with Co-Pilot included through GitHub.